ConorSheehan1/YouTubeTimestampRedditBot/README.md

 # YouTubeTimestampRedditBot
 Sourecode for [u/YouTubeTimestampBot](https://www.reddit.com/user/YouTubeTimestampBot)

+`YouTubeTimestampRedditBot` is a bot that searches [reddit](https://www.reddit.com/) for posts which:
+1. link to YouTube
+2. reference a timestamp
-`YouTubeTimestampRedditBot` is a bot that searches reddit for posts which link to YouTube and reference a timestamp, but don't include the timestamp in the link.
-It comments on those posts with an updated link including the timestamp, hopefully saving people precious milliseconds navigating to the time in the video.
+3. don't embed the timestamp in the link

+It comments on those posts with an updated link that has the timestamp embedded, hopefully saving people precious milliseconds navigating to the time in the video.